 What is an RTR?

+What are Taxable Expenses?
 Most expenses reimbursed under company relocation policies are considered taxable income by the Internal Revenue Service (IRS).
-All such expenses are included on the transferee’s 2020 W-2 as part of their taxable wages (in Box 1).
+All such expenses are included on the transferee’s 2021 W-2 as part of their taxable wages (in Box 1).
 This is true whether the expenses are reimbursed to the transferee directly or paid to a 3rd party (such as a van line) for services on their behalf.
-The Relocation Tax Report details relocation expenses paid/provided to the transferee during 2020 as well as any gross-up amount paid on their behalf to offset the tax implications.
+The Relocation Tax Report details relocation expenses paid/provided to the transferee during 2021 as well as any gross-up amount paid on their behalf to offset the tax implications.
 (The RTR is for informational purposes and is not required to be submitted with their tax filings.)

 State Taxes: There are seven states - Arkansas, California, Hawaii, Massachusetts, New Jersey, New York, and Pennsylvania - that still allow for a deduction of household goods and final move.
 Bristol has automatically accounted for these and you may rest assured that undue tax assistance has not been calculated on these expenses for those seven states.